habanerohq/super_resources/README.md

 Yes, you can adapt these to suit your needs.

-Both `resource` and `collection` accept a block, which SuperResources uses to stitch into its internal implementation, so tht any subsequent calls to these helpers uses your implementation.
-The block for `resource` shall answer a single instance of the resource class and the block for `collection` shall answer an array of instances of the resource class.
+The `resource` and `collection` methods are used internally by the default RESTful actions provided by SuperResources, and can have their implementations customised easily.
+The return values of these methods are memoized for various reasons, for this you should make use of the `memoize_resource` and `memoize_collection` methods respectivley.
+Both methods take a block that is only executed as necessary.

 For example, if you wanted 'TeamsController#collection' to return only those teams that the current user has joined, you would write an implementation of `collection` that calls its super, passing a block the evalautes to the right collection:

     def collection
-      super { resource_class.joined_by(current_user) }
+      memoize_collection { resource_class.joined_by(current_user) }
     end

 If that looks strange, bear in mind it's been designed so that you don't need to know how SuperResources internally uses your preferred implementation.